ruhler/pingpong-rating-system/README.md

 ## Run

-The pingpong rating system takes a file as input listing match results.
+The ping pong rating system takes a file as input listing match results.
 Each line lists a match winner, followed by a match loser, followed by an optional number of matches played.
 See `matches.txt` for example.